-The definition of “transgression against divine law” varies depending on what the particular religion or philosophy considers to be “divine law.” . . . → Read More: Sins Against Life
+The definition of “transgression against divine law” varies depending on what the particular religion or philosophy considers to be “divine law.”
+If the Old Testament is divine law, then mixing linen and cotton in your outfit this morning is a sin . . . → Read More: Sins Against Life

 CAN YOU REST secure in your bed while White people are being killed for being White?
 (ILLUSTRATION: A massive field of crosses commemorate the murdered White farmers of South Africa.
 How often has this issue been highlighted — or even mentioned — in the major media in the West?)

 Can you tranquilly go to your job every day and serve the system happily in whatever way you serve it?
 When you get home, can you relax and switch on cable TV for a few thrills or laughs, then go to sleep in peace?
-Can you do all . . . → Read More: Your Conscience Will Not Rest
+Can you do all that while White people — totally innocent White people, farmers, workers, men, women, the elderly, little schoolchildren, even babies — . . . → Read More: Your Conscience Will Not Rest

 WHICH WAY will it be, Western Man?
 Will it be upward to a future of light, of undreamed-of advances, toward a pinnacle of civilization beyond anything we can imagine, toward a destiny in the stars?
 Or downward toward a Black abyss, an Afro-world of degradation, of drugged unconsciousness, of weak, undeveloped men on the road to extinction, of outrages upon our women and children?

-Today I show you the path we are on now: I show you a White girl who believed her teachers and the churches and the controlled media, and who engaged in a sexual . . . → Read More: The Narrow Bridge
+Today I show you the path we are on now: I show you a White girl who believed her teachers and the churches and the controlled media, and who engaged in a sexual relationship with a Black male — and paid for it with her life.
+Today I show you two White women . . . → Read More: The Narrow Bridge

 Music and video editing by Transvolution (Oscar Turner)